 He drives the point home.
 “If you had faith like a grain of mustard seed, you could say to this mulberry tree, ‘Be uprooted and planted in the sea,’ and it would obey you.”

-A picture of a mustard seed is attached to this post.
 So much for the increase our faith defense!
 There could no more devastating and powerful answer to his reeling disciples.
 Size doesn’t matter, genuineness does!

 Genuine faith is not a source of temptation.
 Christ uses a deliberate play on words to make his point.
 He tells the disciples not to be thrown into the sea with millstone attached.
 Rather, exercise the power of faith that can instead plant this tree into the sea.
 Practice forgiveness.